Jus-Codin/CTFdPy/docs/endpoints/challenges.md

 ### `GET /challenges`
 !!! info
     This endpoint only returns challenges that are visible to the user by default.
-To get all challenges, set the `view` query parameter to `#!python "admin"`.
+To get all challenges, set the `view` query parameter to `"admin"`.

 !!! warning
     The data returned by this endpoint only contains a part of each challenge's details.
 To get the full details of a challenge, use the [`GET /challenges/{challenge_id}`](#get-challengeschallenge_id) endpoint.